 Gagosian New York is pleased to present a new exhibition in two parts by Urs Fischer, opening on April 3, 2014.

-The exhibition is directly related to the vast and extraordinary installation YES, which Fischer and fifteen hundred participants made on-site at the Geffen Contemporary in 2013 together with 1,500 participants, parallel to his survey exhibition at the Museum of Contemporary Art, Los Angeles.
+The exhibition is directly related to the vast and extraordinary installation YES, which Fischer and fifteen hundred participants made on-site at the Geffen Contemporary in 2013, parallel to his survey exhibition at the Museum of Contemporary Art, Los Angeles.
 Working quickly with clay, in a manner more like a sketch—abstract, approximate, and raw—they were able to achieve an unprecedented directness.
 But where YES dealt with the ephemeral energies of a collective creative act, Fischer’s new exhibition eternalizes key elements of the original installation as cast unpatinated bronze and gilded bronze figurative sculptures.

 The exhibition is in two parts, uptown and downtown.
 The uptown exhibition inaugurates the opening of a new Gagosian space, Park & 75, at 821 Park Avenue at 75th Street, a storefront gallery of approximately a thousand square feet in a landmarked building.
 The gallery contains a single large-scale sculpture, last supper, Fischer’s take on the classical religious theme, cast in bronze from the original unfired clay composition that first appeared as a central element of YES.